MiguelCastillo/bit-loader-cache/README.md

 ```

 ## connector
-The cache plugin has the concept of connectors, which is basically a small interface you can use write to custom data source.
+The cache plugin has the concept of connectors, which is basically a small interface you can implement to write custom data sources.
 A sample connector is an `elasticsearch` connector.

 The interface for the connection trivial.
 A `set`, which takes in an id and a payload to store.
 A `get`, which takes the id used in the `set`.
 And a `save` which is called whenever changes can be flushed.